-To inquire about Life member qualifications, send an e-mail to Member and Geographic Activities at firstname.lastname@example.org.
+To inquire about Life Member qualifications, send an email to Member and Geographic Activities at firstname.lastname@example.org.

 In 1996, IEEE instituted efforts to explore how to improve the retention and better meet the needs of recently graduated Student members.
 The concept of developing a peer group evolved and was named GOLD (Graduates of the Last Decade).
 In 2014, GOLD was replaced with Young Professionals.
-Young Professionals are defined as post-student members who are within ten years of receiving their first professional degree with an option to participate beyond the 15-year time span.
+Young Professionals are defined as post-Student members who are within 15 years of receiving their first professional degree with an option to participate beyond the 15-year time span.

-The most important action for GOLD members was to promote the concept at the local level.
-In 1998, IEEE approved the formation of non-technical groups called Affinity Groups.
-Affinity Groups are formed under the joint supervision of the local section and parent entity (GOLD, Women in Engineering, Consultants' Network).
-Since the inception of Affinity Groups, GOLD members have embraced this concept and formalized GOLD Affinity Groups worldwide.
+The most important action for Young Professionals is to promote the concept at the local level via non-technical groups called affinity groups.
+Affinity groups are formed under the joint supervision of the local section and parent entity.
+Young Professionals have embraced this concept and formalized affinity groups worldwide.
 Many varied activities, both social and community minded, are planned and organized by this group to meet and interact with their peers.

-To help with the organization of this GOLD community network, each IEEE Region has a designated Region GOLD Coordinator to communicate news and information, help with activity organization, and assist GOLD members in their respective region.
-A majority of the IEEE GOLD Affinity Groups maintain a Web presence on their region Web sites.
+To help with the organization of the Young Professionals community network, each IEEE Region helps with activity organization and assists Young Professionals in their respective Region.
+A majority of the IEEE Young Professionals affinity groups maintain a web presence on their region websites.

 Current Society affiliates may convert to full IEEE membership by filling out the Affiliate to Member conversion application form.